Do IVF And Other Infertility Tech Lead To Health Risks For The Baby? Maybe

 Still, he says, it's unclear what the long-term effects on their cardiovascular health will be.
 Conception through ART, Flynn says, may confer the same amount of risk as, say, teenage smoking or alcohol use.

-Quinn says she'd like to see more longitudinal research that tracks long-term consequences of infertility treatments.
+Quinn says she would like to see more longitudinal research that tracks long-term consequences of infertility treatments.

 "We need to connect these kinds of studies," she says.
-Such research can be more difficult to do in the United States, she notes, since there is no unified medical record, so it's hard to track the babies who are conceived through ART.
+Such research can be more difficult to do in the United States, she notes, because there is no unified medical record, so it's hard to track the babies who are conceived through ART.

-Still, she says, it's important, for all doctors working in the infertility field to acknowledge that the techniques they use are still evolving.
+Still, she says, it's important for all doctors working in the infertility field to acknowledge that the techniques they use are still evolving.

-"We appreciate that there is quite a bit unknown about we do on a day to day basis," says Quinn.
+"We appreciate that there is quite a bit unknown about we do on a day-to-day basis," says Quinn.
 "We have to be humble."

 For now, the American Academy of Pediatrics recommends that every child over the age of 3 get a yearly blood pressure test at the doctor's office — whether or not their parents underwent infertility treatments.